lewagon/dotfiles/02-OOP/08-Cookbook/README.md

 The `lib/app.rb` file puts all the pieces together, bootstraps the applications (instanciates the Controller and the UI and run them)

+You can use `ruby lib/app.rb` to run the program.

 ## Tips & Resources